Skip to main content

 How often can I take Child Abuse and Neglect and have it count toward my annual requirement?

-Though Child Abuse and Neglect training is required every 5 years, the hours of this training can be counted once each licensing year if taken that often.
-However, it is recommended that you take advantage of other training opportunities rather than repeating trainings you have already taken (unless required to do so).
+Though Child Abuse & Neglect training is required every five years, the hours of this training can be counted once each licensing year if taken that often.
+For Registry hours, repeating a course will not grant you additial hours.
+However, it is recommended you take advantage of other training opportunities rather than repeating trainings you have already taken (unless required to do so).

 Is there a limit to the number of hours Licensing will accept for Child Abuse and Neglect training?
-(Workshops can range between 2 and 6 hours.)
+(Workshops can range between two and six hours.)

-No. Note: State Licensing regulations require courses in Child Abuse and Neglect to be a minimum of 2 hours in length.
+No. Note: Child Care Licensing regulations require courses in Child Abuse and Neglect to be a minimum of two hours in length.

 Can Child Abuse and Neglect training be taken online or out of state?

-No. Child Abuse and Neglect must be taken in Nevada to ensure that the reporting guidelines specific to the state of Nevada are covered.
-Online courses will only be accepted if they are approved by The Nevada Registry and provided in-state by Nevada-based trainers/organizations.
+Child Abuse and Neglect must be taken in Nevada to ensure that the reporting guidelines specific to the state of Nevada are covered.
+Online courses will only be accepted if they are approved by The Nevada Registry.

 Section 2: Questions Regarding Ongoing Training Requirements

-In this example, no. You will need to complete the initial courses (CPR, First Aid, Signs and Symptoms of Illness, Child Development/Guidance for 3 hours and Sudden Infant Death Syndrome, if applicable) within 90 days of hire.
-If you started at your center in October, and your licensing renewal inspection is completed in December, you would not be required to have any training at that time, as you have not even been employed the 90 days that you have to complete your initial courses of training.
+In this example, no. You will need to complete the all the initial courses (CPR, First Aid, Signs and Symptoms of Illness, Child Abuse & Neglect, Child Development/Guidance for three hours, Lifelong Wellness, all the CCDBG Health & Safety Courses and Sudden Infant Death Syndrome, if applicable) within 90 days of hire.
+If you started at your center in October, and your licensing renewal inspection is completed in December, you would not be required to have any training at that time, as you would not have been employed the 90 days you would have to complete your initial courses of training.

 What if the online course, module or internet class I am interested in is approved for 20 hours?
 Do I have to take any other training or can I consider my annual requirements met?